Skip to main content

 Best AC Systems for Sarasota's Climate

 Sarasota's high humidity and salt air from the Gulf of Mexico require specific system features.
 Heat pumps with SEER ratings of 16-20 perform exceptionally well here, providing both cooling and efficient heating during our mild winters.
 Variable-speed systems excel at humidity control, crucial for coastal comfort.
 For homes over 2,000 square feet, consider multi-zone systems or dual-stage compressors.
 Corrosion-resistant coils are essential due to salt air exposure.
 Popular system sizes for Sarasota homes range from 2.5-ton units for smaller homes to 4-5 ton systems for larger properties.
-Energy Star certified models qualify for federal tax credits up to $2,000 through 2026.
+Energy Star certified models qualify for federal tax credits eligibility review through 2026.

-AC Replacement Costs in Sarasota
+AC Replacement quote planning in Sarasota

 Duke Energy Rebates and Incentives